ninaris90/ninaris90.github.io/content/en/company/index.md

 Data can be used or abused.
 In the face of the current debates around AI and copyright violations, how do we build community-based infrastructures for healthy data sharing?
 Can we integrate our company's data processes with the Commons?
 How do we organize the work of dataset documentation?

-✍  *[PeARS](https://pearsproject.org/)* is an open-source project aimed at developing a distributed, multilingual search engine that can be run by individuals, using low-level hardware.
-The basic assumption underlying the architecture is that users will engage in the project by building and sharing community-based indices of Web content.
-We believe the general PeARS structure could be leveraged for data creation, documentation and licensing.
+✍  *[PeARS](https://pearsproject.org/)* is an open-source project aimed at developing a distributed, multilingual search engine.
+It allows users to build, share and search community-based indices of Web content.
+The general PeARS structure can be leveraged for data creation, documentation and licensing.
 The project is currently funded by the EU's '[Next Generation Internet](https://www.ngi.eu/about/)' Programme.

 ---